 This service is not means tested.
 Applicants can make a self-referral for a service or an application can be made on their behalf through their Public Health Nurse, GP or Advocat etc. A Support Referral Form can be obtained from Longford CIL.
 This form is completed by the applicant and posted/emailed to the Clearing House Committee, Regional Disability

 Services in Mullingar to be processed.
 The Community Support Forum formally know as the Clearing House Committee meets once a month to discuss new applications.
 The forum is a committee set up by HSE and chaired by the Case Manager for people with physical and sensory disabilities within the HSE.
-The committee itself comprises of a physio therapist, occupational therapist, public health nurse manager and representatives from the Centre for Independent Living, Irish Wheelchair Association and Acquired Brain Injury Ireland.
+The committee itself comprises of a physio therapist, occupational therapist, public health nurse manager and representatives from the Centre for Independent Living, Irish Wheelchair Association and Acquired Brain Injury Ireland which has its own traumatic brain injury lawyer.
 In the interest of fairness and transparency there are strict guidelines in which

 applications are assessed, reviewed and hours/service allocated.
 The decision to allocate a service or review an existing service can only be done at the request of the Clearing House Committee within these guidelines.